orionorganizacao-dotcom/a-dap-protocol/REVIEW_REQUEST.md

 # External Review Request — A-DAP v0.1

+---

-## Objective
+# Objective

 This repository contains the minimal public implementation of A-DAP (Auditable Decision Accountability Protocol).

-The objective of this review is not to validate correctness of decisions.
+The objective of this review is NOT to validate the correctness of decisions.

 The objective is to evaluate whether independent verification of decision evidence is structurally possible.

 Core hypothesis:

 "Auditability is not explaining a decision after execution.

 Auditability is preserving independent evidence that the decision existed before the result."

 ---

-## What to review
+# What to review

-Please evaluate:
+Please evaluate the following dimensions independently.

+---

-### 1. Deterministic reproducibility
+## 1. Deterministic Reproducibility

 Questions:

-- Can the same envelope generate the same hash repeatedly?
+- Can identical envelopes generate identical hashes?
-- Can independent execution reproduce identical results?
+- Can independent execution reproduce the same outputs?
 - Is serialization deterministic?

-Files:
+Relevant files:

 ```text
 examples/minimal-envelope.json